Colorado Rapids: 2010 MLS Cup Champions

 The 2012 season began with several changes to the club.
 Oscar Pareja was appointed head coach following the departure of Gary Smith.
 The team traded Sanna Nyassi to the Montreal Impact, and Macoumba Kandji to Houston Dynamo.
 Acquiring Hunter Freeman, Jaime Castrillón, Luis Zapata, and young Kamani Hill and the loan of young talent Martín Rivero the Rapids looked to begin on a positive note.
 After defeating the Columbus Crew 2–0 on opening day, things seemed promising.
-However, as the season ticked by, things started to turn for the worst.
+However, as the season ticked by, things started to turn for the worse.
 Looking for a turnaround, Hárrison Henao was loaned and Brazilian Edu was signed.
 In July, Kosuke Kimura was traded to the Portland Timbers.
 Shortly after, defender Tyson Wahl was brought in via trade from the Montreal Impact.
 After a poor season, the Rapids looked for a late-season turnaround when they signed Hendry Thomas from Wigan Athletic.
 The Rapids were eliminated from playoff contention in late September ending hopes for another MLS cup.

 The 2013 season for the Rapids saw massive changes made to the team.
 All-time leading goal scorer Conor Casey was released and Omar Cummings would be traded during the offseason, the Forward duo combining for 89 goals in the Rapids' careers.
 With the majority of the 2010 MLS Champions team gone (only 5 players remaining on the squad), the team looked considerably different.
 Coach Oscar Pareja wanting a squad of younger, more athletic players.
 Colorado finished the 2013 season campaign with a 14–11–9 (W-L-T) record which placed them fifth in the Western Conference, eighth in the overall standings.
 They were eliminated in the knockout round in the playoffs.
 During the off-season, Oscar Pareja revealed his desire to return to FC Dallas to be the head coach there after taking the opportunity to do so.
 Eventually, Colorado found his successor which would be none other than Colorado veteran Pablo Mastroeni who had previously retired as a player.